jumboindex/Reddit-Minimal/README.md

 ## General info

+***If the app does not load in firefox, disable enhanced tracking protection - see*** <https://github.com/jumboindex/Reddit-Minimal/issues/5>

 This application is a clone of the popular social media website Reddit - <https://www.reddit.com/>.

 The app is built using React, Redux, react-router-dom, markdown-to-jsx and makes use of assets from react-icons and react-bootstrap.
 However, the majority of the front-end components are built from scratch (which proved to be quite time intensive when adding additional features which I will discuss later).
 The app makes use of the reddit json API (<https://github.com/reddit-archive/reddit/wiki/JSON>), manages state via Redux and is rendered using React.